UP ranked best state in water conservation efforts, Rajasthan second: Jal Shakti Ministry | Law-Order

 The Ministry of Jal Shakti awarded Rajasthan and Tamil Nadu second and third ranks, respectively, for their work and efforts towards water conservation.

-In the South, Thiruvananthapuram in Kerala was awarded the best district followed by Kadapa in Andhra Pradesh.
+In southern zone, Thiruvananthapuram in Kerala was awarded the best district, followed by Kadapa in Andhra Pradesh.

-In the North-East zone, Goalpara in Assam and Siang in Arunachal Pradesh were recognized for their water conservation efforts.
+In the northeast zone, Goalpara in Assam and Siang in Arunachal Pradesh were recognised for their water conservation efforts.

+This is the third National Water Award.
+The National Water Award was launched by the Jal Shakti Ministry in 2018.

+National Water Awards also aims to provide a good opportunity to start-ups as well as leading organisations to engage and deliberate with senior policy-makers on how to adopt the best water resources management practices in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)